Die 6 schlimmsten Fehler bei der Fasssauna Pflege – und wie Sie sie vermeiden

 Again and again.

-Barrel saunas can be made from different types of wood.
+Barrel saunas can be made from various types of wood.

-Thermowood has the advantage that it has a basic impregnation due to the thermal treatment.
+Thermally modified wood has the advantage that it comes with a basic impregnation due to the thermal treatment.

 But all wood must be regularly impregnated against penetrating moisture.

-When it rains, moisture forms on the outside wall of the barrel sauna.
+When it rains, moisture forms on the outer wall of the barrel sauna.

-Here and there the water cannot drain off immediately.
+In some places, the water cannot drain away immediately.

-With untreated wood, capillary forces draw the water through the joints between the planks into the interior of the barrel sauna.
+In untreated wood, capillary forces draw the water through the gaps between the planks into the interior of the barrel sauna.

 There, the moisture in the planks decomposes the fabric and the planks of the barrel sauna become rotten.

-Not only does this look unsightly, it will also destroy your barrel sauna.
+Not only does it look unsightly, it also destroys your barrel sauna.

-How to avoid this mistake when caring for your barrel sauna:
+Here's how to avoid this mistake when maintaining your barrel sauna:

-Impregnate the outside planks of your barrel sauna once a year.
+Impregnate the planks of your barrel sauna on the outside once a year.

 A popular product is the HK-Lasur 3in1 from Remmers .
-It is suitable for exterior wood, without contact with the ground, as a base, intermediate and final coat.
+It is suitable for exterior wood, without ground contact, for priming, intermediate and final coating.

-The Remmers HK-Lasur 3in1 not only offers impregnation, but also a primer and wood protection against moisture and UV radiation.
+The Remmers HK-Lasur 3in1 not only provides impregnation, but also primer and wood protection against moisture and UV radiation.

 Thanks to the impregnation effect, the wood is protected from moisture and saturation of the material is prevented.

-At the same time, the vapor-permeable protective film allows moisture to escape, which reduces the risk of damage caused by moisture.
+At the same time, the vapor-permeable protective film allows moisture to escape, reducing the risk of damage from moisture.

 The hydrophobic effect ensures that wet surfaces dry quickly.

-By protecting against the effects of the weather, the risk of blue stain and rot is minimized.
+Protecting the plants from the elements minimizes the risk of blue stain and rot.

-Another advantage of the HK-Lasur 3in1 is its increased solid content, which offers physical security against wasp damage.
+Another advantage of the HK-Lasur 3in1 is its increased solids content, which offers physical protection against wasp damage.

-In addition, the glaze protects the paint from mold and algae, which makes long-term maintenance easier.
+In addition, the glaze protects the paintwork from mold and algae, which facilitates long-term maintenance.

-A particular advantage is that the glaze can be re-treated without re-sanding, which saves time and effort.
+A particular advantage is that the glaze can be retreated without sanding, which saves time and effort.

-This also applies to other wooden facilities in the garden, such as a hot tub with an oven .
+This also applies to other wooden structures in the garden, such as a hot tub with a stove .

-Now it’s about the construction of the barrel sauna:
+Now we'll discuss the construction of the barrel sauna:

 Barrel sauna care mistake #3: missing drip edges

-Missing drip edges are one of the cardinal errors in the construction of the barrel sauna.
+Missing drip edges are among the cardinal errors in the construction of a barrel sauna.

-If they are missing, the water will remain on the outside of the barrel sauna for an excessively long time after rain and the planks will not be able to dry quickly.
+If they are missing, water will remain on the outside of the barrel sauna for an excessively long time after rain, and the planks will not dry quickly.

-If wood remains wet, it has a negative impact on its structure and durability.
+If wood remains wet, this has a negative impact on its structure and durability.

-Moisture can penetrate the wood and lead to the formation of mold and fungus.
-These can decompose the wood and affect its strength.
+Moisture can penetrate the wood and lead to mold and fungal growth.
+These can decompose the wood and impair its strength.

-In addition, the wood can swell and change shape, which can lead to cracks and deformation.
+Furthermore, the wood can swell and change its shape, which can lead to cracks and deformations.

-In the long term, moisture can cause the wood to rot and lose stability.
+In the long term, moisture can cause the wood to become rotten and lose stability.

 This is what the drip edge of a good barrel sauna should look like:

-How to avoid this mistake when caring for your barrel sauna:
+Here's how to avoid this mistake when maintaining your barrel sauna:

-Add drip edges to the sides of the barrel sauna later.
+Add drip edges to the sides of the barrel sauna afterwards.

-You can use an angle profile as a drip edge.
+You can use an angle profile as a drip edge for this.

-You attach the angle profiles overlapping.
-You screw the angle profiles onto the side, at the end of the roof protected with shingles.
+Attach the angle profiles overlapping.
+Screw the angle profiles to the side, at the end of the shingle-covered roof.

-Now add roof shingles so that the water is directed onto the angle profile as a drip edge.
+Now add roof shingles in such a way that the water is directed onto the angle profile as a drip edge.

 #4 is actually self-evident: